Dairy-Free Yoghurt For Babies

 Okay, now there are more options for you (thankfully!)

 For dairy free kids that can have soy, then a soy yoghurt is going to be our best bet.
-We recommend the Vitasoy Greek Style Yoghurt
+Unfortunately as of March 2025 there is only two brands on our shelves (RIP Vitasoy Greek Style Yoghurt).

 Pros: